Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 The answer depends on your needs.
 Businesses in Florida must be represented by an attorney, except in some landlord/tenant matters and some small claims.
 For most other court cases your business must be represented by an attorney.

 You can probably incorporate your business on your own, but for most legal matters, you will need an attorney to represent your organization.
 If you are asking yourself this question then you really should consult with a Business Lawyer.
+For more information on how we can become an asset for your business please call our office at (813) 314-2475 or kindly fill out the form at the bottom of this page.

 Foreclosure is a legal action undertaken in court by a mortgagee (lender) against a mortgagor (homeowner), with the purpose of taking over possession of the collateral (real property) for the purpose of auctioning it, to pay for a loan that remains delinquent and unpaid.